‘I’m going in there with my heart’: Dr. Jose Dotres looks forward to leadership position at M-DCPS

 His goals also go beyond academics.

 “But I think more than ever, the social-emotional aspect of children is at play,” he said.
-“The mental health necessity children have need to be explored.”
+“The mental health necessity children have needs to be explored.”

 Supporters have said he has the heart and the experience to take on the role.
 However, at least one board member brought up how the new superintendent should live in Miami-Dade County.